engineyard/ey-docs/pages/using-passenger-with-engine-yard-appcloud.md

 Each environment can choose to change from **Passenger** to **Passenger 3** independently.
 All applications on that environment will use the Passenger 3 web server.

-See below for **Getting Started** instructions for New Environments or updating Existing Environments.

 ### Support

 Support for users of Passenger 3 is provided through ey-beta-talk.
 For information, see "Beta Conversations" on the [[Beta Program page|beta_home]].